Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 In an old Bullfrog game called Flood, you guide your character Quiffy through 42 levels of platform trouble and reach an ending animation where Quiffy climbs up a manhole to freedom and is immediately squashed by a truck.
 He deserved better.

 This is the first half of the 4th Fire Emblem game, Genealogy of the Holy War.
 Everything starts going south for the main character, Sigurd after he enters Agustria.
-He promised the King he would leave after a year and a half; the king sent troops to attack Sigurd before then.
+He promised the King he would leave after a year; the king sent troops to attack Sigurd before then.
 Sigurd's friend Eldigan, a knight under the king, gets executed for questioning his actions.
 Sigurd's wife Deirdre gets kidnapped.
 Sigurd's father is framed for the murder of Grannvale's prince and Sigurd's wanted by his own country for crimes he didn't commit.
 He is offered refuge in the country of Silesse but he leaves after Grannvale sends troops in.
 While making a slow march towards the capitol, he watches his father die and finds out his sister and best friend (his brother-in-law) were killed while bringing reinforcements.
 When he reaches Velthomer, he is tricked into leading his small, exhausted army before Arvis's troops by being told the King knows he's innocent and that he can now rest.
 Arvis shows off his new wife, a brainwashed Deirdre, and orders his troops to slaughter 'em all.
-Arvis himself kills Sigurd.
+Arvis himself kills Sigurd via setting him on fire.
 But don't worry, seventeen years later all their kids finish the job.

 The most blatant example is probably taking Emma to the Shell A core to upload the virus to make GW bug out.
 You easily spend at least an hour on the entire ordeal, including killing Vamp for the second time, trudging your way through tedious underwater segments, sneaking Emma past several patrolling guards, and then doing a 5-minute long Sniping Mission to ensure Emma makes it to the end.
 If she dies through any of this, Game Over.
 If she makes it over to Shell A, Vamp jumps out of the water and grabs her.
 He can also kill her for a Game Over, but if you kill him... he ends up having stabbed her anyway, and there is nothing Raiden or Snake can do to save her.
 And on top of that?
 THE VIRUS DOESN'T EVEN FULLY UPLOAD.
 The only tiny consolation to that failure isn't even found in this game, but two games later.
 Emma's virus corrupts the Patriot AIs controlling the entire world, slowly killing them...but it also throws them into a massive, bloody world war that only ends when they finally die.

-Metal Gear Solid 3 is even worse.
+Metal Gear Solid 3: Snake Eater is even worse.
 Naked Snake, after having killed his apparently evil mentor, The Boss, finds out her defection was all just a ruse, and that her death was all orchestrated just so the government would be able to access The Philosopher's Legacy, and that she will go down in history as one of the worst traitors ever, when she in truth loved her country, and him as her son.
 Meanwhile, the woman who he had fallen in love with, EVA, leaves him and reveals that she was just manipulating his emotions to deliver the Legacy to the Philosopher's branch in China.
 While he is awarded with a medal upon returning home, it is a hollow victory.
-It's no wonder that he became Big Boss and did a Face-Heel Turn.
+It's no wonder that he became Big Boss and did a Face–Heel Turn.

 The basic plot of Wizardry 7: Crusaders of the Dark Savant goes like this: "There's a MacGuffin hidden on this planet.
 The Dark Savant is looking for it.
 Find it before he does, and don't let him have it."
 During the game's ending, after you've killed the Dark Savant and finally found the MacGuffin, the real Dark Savant shows up, hostage in hand, and demands that you hand it over in exchange for the girl you met earlier.
 The game actually lets you choose whether or not to hand it over, but if you decide to keep the MacGuffin, he just kills your party and takes it from your corpse.
 If you agree to the exchange, he gives you the girl, you give him the MacGuffin, and he goes off into space, with your characters in pursuit.
 Either way, you completely failed in your mission.
 Cue the sequel.